tock/book/src/policies.md

 And we can verify the app is both running and now has a specifically assigned short ID.

-### Implementing the Privileged Behavior
+## Implementing a Per-App Fault Policy

-The default operation is not quite what we want.
+The default operation of the Sha256 checker is not quite what we want.
 We want all apps to run, but only credentialed apps to be restarted.

 First, we need to allow all apps to run, even if they don't pass the credential check.
 Doing that is actually quite simple.
 We just need to modify the